Andrew Scheps: Grammy Awards

+Andrew received a Grammy award for Best Reggae Album in 2015 for mixing the Ziggy Marley album Fly Rasta.

+In 2012, he won a Grammy Award for Album of the Year for Adele 21.

+And in 2006, he won a Grammy Award for "Best Rock Album," for his recording and mixing contributions on the Red Hot Chili Peppers album Stadium Arcadium.
+The band also won 3 additional Grammy awards including one for Best Rock Song and Best Rock Performance.

 Music education

 Scheps has been teaching week-long seminars in the south of France at studios La Fabrique where he shares his knowledge about his mixing, engineering and recording techniques as part of the "Mix With The Masters" program.